gcgarner/IOTstack/README.md

 In addition there is a write-up and some scripts to get a dynamic DNS via duckdns and VPN up and running.

-Firstly what is docker.
-The corrent question is what are containers.
+Firstly what is docker?
+The corrent question is "what are containers?".
 Docker is just one of the utilities to run container.

 Container can be thought of as ultra minimal virtual machines.
-You download a base image and create a new container and only the differences between the base and your "VM" are stored.
+You download a preconfigured base image and create a new container and only the differences between the base and your "VM" are stored.
 Containers dont have GUIs so generally the way you interact with them are via web services or you can launch into a terminal.
 One of the major advantages is that the image comes mostly preconfigured.